-- 109.-(1) Within one month after the date of the return of the writ, the Supervisor must submit a report to the Electoral Commission of the results of the election in the approved form. - (2) The Electoral Commission must cause the report made under subsection (1) to be published in the Gazette.
+109.-(1) Within 3 months after the date of the return of the writ, the Supervisor must submit a report to the Electoral Commission of the results of the election in the approved form.

+(2) The Electoral Commission must cause the report made under subsection (1) to be published.